 Stacey Keibler was never supposed to be a WWE Diva, and yet she ended up being one of the more famous women to ever grace the ring.
-The one-time NFL cheerleader for the Baltimore Ravens auditioned for a World Champion Wrestling Nitro Girl competition in the late 1990s and won it, kicking off her career.
+The one-time NFL cheerleader for the Baltimore Ravens auditioned for a World Champion Wrestling Nitro Girl competition for the first time in the late 1990s and won it, kicking off her career.

 Keibler became renown for her 42-inch legs and incredible physique.
 When she walked out to her WWE theme song, Kid Rock’s “Legs”, she sure knew how to use those limbs to excite a crowd.
 Her patented entrance into the ring is still engrained in wrestling fans’ minds today.